Art & Design

 The topics are as follows:

-- Term 1- Drawing, Marks and Colour
+• Term 1- Colour, Marks and Pattern

-- Term 2- Microscopic
+• Term 2- Bristol

-- Term 4- Expressions and Emotions
+• Term 4- Buildings and Structures

-The topic curriculum is designed to develop the key concepts of creativity, competence, cultural understanding and critical understanding as well as developing general knowledge, confidence, independent learning skills, cognitive skills, SMSC and personal, learning and thinking skills and promotion of EDI.
+The topic curriculum is designed to develop the key concepts of creativity, competence, cultural understanding and critical understanding, as well as developing general knowledge, confidence, independent learning skills, cognitive skills, SMSC and personal, learning and thinking skills and promotion of EDI.
 Each topic promotes equality, diversity and cultural identity as pupils study art and artists from a range of countries, cultures, sexual orientations, genders and celebrates uniqueness and diversity.

 Each topic is designed to incorporate opportunities for pupils to undertake activities that are relevant, engaging and fun.
 The planned tasks throughout the year are sequential and develop and build upon key skills and knowledge and this sequencing is outlined in the planning (see page 5 for examples).
 These are banded into:

-- Recording/developing ideas in response to a topic (using a range of methods)
+• Recording/developing ideas in response to a topic (using a range of methods)

-- Exploring (a wide range of 2D and 3D media, techniques and processes)
+• Exploring (a wide range of 2D and 3D media, techniques and processes)

-- Making/creating/practical skills (sequential and building upon previous skills and knowledge)
+• Making/creating/practical skills (sequential and building upon previous skills and knowledge)

-- Art literacy (to analyse and evaluate their own work, and that of others, in order to strengthen the visual impact or applications of their work and about the history of art, craft, design and architecture, including periods, styles and major movements from ancient times up to the present day.
+• Art literacy (to analyse and evaluate their own work, and that of others, in order to strengthen the visual impact or applications of their work and about the history of art, craft, design and architecture, including periods, styles and major movements from ancient times up to the present day.
 Developing understanding and use of art terminology)

 The topic-based model is designed to provide an ease of integration into the subject of which pupils can participate at any stage of their learning journey at St Matthias Academy.
 The topics are designed to allow for dysfluency and can be adapted and differentiate for different types of learners at different stages of learning.